levoxtrip/PKB/docs/topics/be.md

 [Self Acceptance List](../Tools/SelfAcceptanceList.md)

 ## Self-Compassion
+Love should come from within instead of from outside.
+Loving yourself starts with liking yourself, which starts with respecting yourself, which starts with thinking of yourself in positive ways.

+The relationship you have with yourself is the most important relationship in your life.

+Cherish the person you have become.

 We all have both good qualities and flaws and experiences both successes and failures in life.

 Practise [acceptance](feel.md#acceptance).